mskr/flat-module/README.md

 When you start coding, it is just one module.
 When it gets bigger, that module can spawn a new module.
 The two are siblings, fundamentally equal.
 But they can still work together, because the first module knows the second and vice-versa.
 You can keep them locally or on a git hoster.
 You can start from any one of them and retrieve all the others from their remote locations.

 When you start coding and need another already existing module, you just clone it from its remote right next to your module.
-That's you external dependency.
+That's your external dependency.